-Craving a free soft pretzel?
+Get free Auntie Anne’s this week for National Pretzel Day - amNewYork

 Put away that loose change — Auntie Anne’s wants to satisfy your salty or sweet snack cravings for free.

-The pretzel shop is offering free salted or cinnamon-sugar pretzel twists to customers to celebrate National Pretzel Day.
-The coupon-only deal kicks off on Wednesday and lasts through Sunday, according to the chain’s website.
+The pretzel shop is offering free salted or cinnamon-sugar pretzel twists to customers starting Wednesday to celebrate National Pretzel Day.
+The coupon-only deal lasts through Sunday, according to the chain’s website.

 And no, you won’t have to visit a mall to pick up a soft-baked treat.
 There are more than 20 Auntie Anne’s locations across the five boroughs.